 Electoral Area G - Saltair is one of nine electoral areas in the CVRD.
 Electoral area G's main population centre is Saltair, a small rural and suburban village located between the larger centres of Chemainus and Ladysmith.
 The rest of the electoral area consists of rural resource lands and includes the gulf islands of Thetis, Reid, Penelakut, Hudson and Dayman.
-Note that these islands are part of the Thetis Island Trust Area and therefore excluded from this analysis unless otherwise indicated.

-Saltair is almost entirely composed of single-detached homes (92% of units), with small portions of manufactured homes (4% of units) and minimal amounts of semi-detached homes (1%), duplexes (2% of units) and apartments (1%).
+It is almost entirely composed of single-detached homes (92% of units), with small portions of manufactured homes (4% of units) and minimal amounts of semi-detached homes (1%), duplexes (1% of units) and apartments (1%).

-Saltair grew by 2% from 2006 to 2016, slower than the CVRD as a whole.
-It has 1,900 residents and is one of the more affluent jurisdictions, with an average household income of \$88,398.
-It is the oldest and fastest aging jurisdiction in the CVRD, with an average age of 53.7, and has the lowest labour force participation rates (45.9%).
+Electoral area G grew by 6% from 2006 to 2016, slower than the CVRD as a whole.
+It has 2,280 residents and is one of the more affluent jurisdictions, with a median household income of \$71,667.
+It is the oldest and fastest aging jurisdiction in the CVRD, with a median age of 54.3, and has the lowest labour force participation rates (44.7%).
 It has the lowest share of renters across the CVRD, with renters composing just 10% of households-and one of the highest rates of income inequality between owner households and renter households.
-It is estimated that the majority (43%) of Saltair's renter households are in core housing need and 18% are in extreme core housing need.
+It is estimated that the majority (59%) of electoral area G's renter households are in core housing need and 28% are in extreme core housing need.